MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-compliance-settings.md

 ### Consent enforcement

-The **Enforcement model** settings on a purposes control how consent is evaluated before a message is sent.
-Messages sent to a purpose use that purpose's enforcement model to evaluate if a message is or is not sent.
+The **Enforcement model** settings on a purposes control how consent is evaluated before an email is sent.
+Emails sent to a purpose use that purpose's enforcement model to evaluate if the email is or is not sent.
 There are three enforcement models that can be chosen depending on your regulatory needs:

-- **Restrictive**: Messages are sent only to contact points that have opted-in contact point consent records for this purpose (or topic).
+- **Restrictive**: Emails are sent only to contact points that have opted-in contact point consent records for this purpose (or topic).
-- **Non-restrictive**: Messages are sent to all contact points unless they have an opted-out contact point consent record for this purpose (or topic).
+- **Non-restrictive**: Emails are sent to all contact points unless they have an opted-out contact point consent record for this purpose (or topic).
-- **Disabled**: Messages are sent to all contact points.
+- **Disabled**: Emails are sent to all contact points.
 Contact point consent records are not checked before sending messages to this purpose (or topic).

 > [!NOTE]
 > Currently, the **Enforcement model** setting only applies to email messages.
 All SMS and custom messages are subject to the restrictive enforcement model, even if their designated purpose has a non-restrictive or disabled enforcement model set.
-This behavior will change in a future release.

 Topics use the enforcement model of their parent purpose.
-Messages that are configured with both a purpose and a topic must have consent for both the purpose and the topic in order for the message to be sent.
+Emails that are configured with both a purpose and a topic must have consent for both the purpose and the topic in order for the message to be sent.
 If a contact point doesn't have consent to send to a purpose, no messages to that purpose's topic will be delivered to the contact point.
 For example, if the parent purpose has a restrictive enforcement model, sending an email to a topic requires an opt-in contact point consent record for both the purpose and the topic associated with the email.

+#### Considerations for contact entities
+> [!NOTE]
+> If you are using Customer Insights - Journeys without the outbound marketing module installed, the additional checks described in this section are not performed.

+Real-time journeys make additional consent enforcement checks for emails sent to contact entities when outbound marketing is provisioned.

+In order to aid in the transition from outbound marketing real-time journeys check the consent stored on contact entities in addition to the purpose and topic based consent checks.
+Real-time journeys look at the contact's `DoNotEmail`, `DoNotBulkEmail` and `DoNotTrack` fields when an email message is sent to a contact entity.

+In outbound journeys the contact entity `DoNotEmail` and `DoNotBulkEmail` control if an email is sent.
+Real-time journeys also check these two fields to match outbound's consent enforcement behavior.
+For an email to be sent to a contact from a real-time journey, both the contact's fields and the contact point consent records for the email address must all allow the message to be sent.

+Similarly, the contact's `DoNotTrack` field and tracking contact point consent records must both allow tracking in order for tracking links and pixels to be inserted into a message.
+These three fields are not checked for messages sent to other entities (for example, leads).

+Text and custom channel messages to contacts do not use the `DoNotEmail`, `DoNotBulkEmail` or `DoNotTrack` fields when evaluating consent.

+To learn more about transitioning from outbound marketing to real-time journeys here, visit [Move from outbound to Customer Insights - Journeys](real-time-marketing-move.md)

 > [!IMPORTANT]
-> Real-time journeys check the contact's `DoNotEmail`, `DoNotBulkEmail` and `DoNotTrack` fields when an email message is sent to a contact entity.
-This behavior matches outbound marketing's consent enforcement.
-In order for an email to be sent to a contact from a real-time journey, both the contact's fields and the contact point consent records for email address must all allow the message to be sent.
-These fields are not checked for messages sent to other entities (e.g. Leads).
-These fields are also not checked for Text or Custom Channel messages.
+> Is the above right???
+Check the link after rebase/merge with main.
+#3 - Describe updates to CPC records from Subscription Centers.

 ### Preference centers